Have you ever wanted to star in your own cartoon? Photoshop lets you do that – at least in one image!

 Now we’re going to make another pass and add in more details on the face and hand.
-Hit Ctrl + J (Cmd + J) to duplicate the layer.
-Notice that because we turned it into a smart object, the filter and everything is copied.
+Hit Ctrl + J (Command + J) to duplicate the layer.
+Notice that because we turned it into a smart object, the filter and everything are copied.

 Double click on the copied Filter Gallery to open the control panel.
 Bring the Edge Simplicity down a touch (to 6 in this example) and click OK.